-Pilot A Pilot Award - Applicant Instructions Criteria ward- Review a (Percent g Weight) Where in the app to address Guidance Responsiveness to Intent of the Award Mechanism Research Plan Provide information on how the study will generate pilot data or expand an established line of research that addresses one or more TRDRP research priorities.
+Pilot Award- Review Where in the Where in the Guidance Criteria (Percent app to address Scoring Responsiveness to Intent of the Award Mechanism Research Plan Provide information on how the study will generate pilot data or expand an established line of research that addresses one or more TRDRP research priorities.
 Describe how the proposed research demonstrates proof-of-principle to support the feasibility of a new paradigm or research hypothesis or how the study represents a new research trajectory that is not currently funded from other sources.
 Describe how completion of this pilot study will lead to an expanded research effort in the future, including specific funding sources and award mechanisms.
-Criteria 1 (30 %) Tobacco- Relatedness Research Plan Describe how if the proposed research is completed would the outcomes be informative or beneficial for current and prior commercial tobacco product users.
-Explain how basic and preclinical science studies of tobacco-related diseases, substantially incorporate nicotine and/or other constituents of commercial tobacco products into the research plan.
+Criteria 1 (30 %) Responsiveness to the needs of California's Tobacco Control Community Research Plan Describe how if the proposed research is completed the outcomes would be informative or beneficial for current and prior commercial tobacco product users.
 Describe how clinical, translational, or implementation studies inform prevention and/or involve human subjects that have a history of commercial tobacco product use.
-S Innovation Research Plan Describe how the research adapts existing methods or technologies to new uses or with understudied populations, proposes new paradigms, challenges existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods, or technologies.
+Describe how the proposed research aligns with California's tobacco control efforts, as outlined in the TEROC Plan and California Endgame Policy Platform found here .
+J Innovation Research Plan Describe how the research adapts existing methods or technologies to new uses or with understudied populations, proposes new paradigms, challenges existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods, or technologies.
 Describe how the proposed research represents more than an incremental advance upon published data.
 For example, explain how the project challenges existing interventions, clinical practice, or policy; or addresses an innovative hypothesis or critical barrier to progress in the field.
 Criteria 2 (50%) Significance Research Plan Describe the proposal background and critically evaluate the existing knowledge.
 Explain how the proposed study addresses an important problem.
 Describe the impact when the aims of the application are achieved, and how they will advance scientific knowledge or clinical practice.